Digitalisation

 • Platformisation: Collaboration, exchange, culture or work are mediated by digital infrastructures (platforms).
 Participation on platforms becomes necessary in many areas of life.
 A certain digital-economy model of platforms aims to prevail by dominating the market.

 • Globalisation: Computerized hardware becomes affordable and a consumer item in Europe.
-Value and production chains are internationalized.
+Value and production chains are internationalised.

 • Network expansion: The need for network structures and the resources required to maintain and expand them is increasing.